Captainmorgan37/ID-Scanning/README.md

 # Passport MRZ Scanner – Local Setup Notes

 This Streamlit application reads passport Machine Readable Zone (MRZ) text using RapidOCR (ONNXRuntime) and matches it against a PDF crew/passenger manifest.
-Only the packages listed in `requirements.txt` are required to run the app locally:
+If RapidOCR cannot be installed on your platform the app now falls back to [EasyOCR](https://github.com/JaidedAI/EasyOCR), so installing the packages listed in `requirements.txt` is sufficient to run the app locally:

 ```bash
 pip install -r requirements.txt